Locations:

 How do I prevent diastasis recti?

 Some abdominal separation is normal and expected with pregnancy.
-There are some things you can do to lower your risk for developing diastasis recti:
+There are some things you can do to lower your risk of developing diastasis recti:

-• Healthy weight gain during pregnancy: Exercising and eating healthy foods to keep weight gain within a healthy range.
+• Maintain a healthy weight gain during pregnancy.
+Exercising and eating healthy foods can keep weight gain within a healthy range.
+Ask your pregnancy care provider if you’re unsure how much you should gain.

-• Proper posture and deep breathing: Stand up straight with your shoulders back.
+• Practice good posture and deep breathing.
+Stand up straight with your shoulders back.
 Take deep breaths that allow your ribs to expand and not just your belly.

-• Safe core exercises: Avoid exercises like sit-ups and crunches that put pressure on your abdominals after 12 weeks of pregnancy and postpartum.
+• Perform safe core exercises.
+Avoid exercises like sit-ups and crunches that put pressure on your abdominals after 12 weeks of pregnancy and postpartum.

-• Log roll when getting out of bed: If you're pregnant or postpartum, roll to one side and use your arms to push up out of bed.
+• Log roll when getting out of bed.
+Roll to one side and use your arms to push up out of bed.

 Outlook / Prognosis

-The amount of time it takes to heal diastasis recti depends on the amount of ab separation and how consistent you are with strengthening exercises.
+One study found that 45% of women have diastasis at six months postpartum.
+But the exact time it takes to heal depends on the amount of ab separation and how consistent you are with your strengthening exercises.
 After several weeks postpartum, this gap will start to close as your muscles regain strength.
-If you're making modifications to your lifestyle and performing exercises with good form, you're more likely to notice progress.

 Can I get diastasis recti again?

 Yes, you can heal your diastasis recti and get it again.
-Your risk for diastasis recti increases the more times you are pregnant.
-Think of the linea alba as a rubber band that is continuously stretched.
+Your risk for diastasis recti increases the more times you’re pregnant.
+Think of the linea alba as a rubber band that’s continuously stretched.
 Over time, the rubber band will lose its elasticity.
-The linea alba may not regain its original shape or form after being stretched through multiple pregnancies.
+The linea alba may not regain its original shape or form after being stretched multiple times.

 Medically Reviewed